Disappearance of Christina Calayca: Background

 Christina Calayca was born on 19 December 1986 to parents Elizabeth Rutledge and Mario Calayca, who divorced when she was 1 year old.
 A Filipino Canadian, Calayca's mother had immigrated to Canada in 1980 from Mindanao in the Philippines.
 Calayca had never been to the Philippines, though her mother planned to someday travel there with her.
 She had one sibling: a younger brother, Michael Rutledge, who was 15 years old at the time of her disappearance.
 Calayca was raised as a devout Catholic, and according to her mother had begun praying at the age of one.
 In the summer of 2007, Calayca was living in the Cabbagetown neighbourhood of Toronto and working nine-hour days at a summer camp hosted by St. Bernadette’s Day Care, adjacent to D’Arcy McGee Catholic School.
 Prior to her disappearance, Calayca attended George Brown College and graduated with a certificate in Early Childhood Education in 2006.
 Calayca was passing along half her salary to her mother, allowing Rutledge to drop several side jobs to focus on her career as a self-employed financial advisor.
-The family cared for two cats, Crystal and Oreo, the latter having given birth shortly before Calayca's disappearance, but in a case of serendipity Oreo disappeared from their Toronto home on the same day Calayca went missing and never returned, leaving behind her kittens which died soon after.
 Investigators believe Calayca was not in a romantic relationship in August 2007.